 What Is Cold Smoking?

 - A Method of Food Preservation – It is believed that paleolithic people discovered that meats hung to dry in their smoky dwellings did not spoil as quickly.
 Wood smoke has natural antimicrobial effects and repels insects.
 It allowed people to keep meats for longer periods without bacteria causing disease from spreading.
-This is the origin of meat curing and was not done to add a smoky flavor but to increase available food during the cold winter months.
+This is the origin of meat curing.
+It was not done to add a smoky flavor, but to increase available food during cold winter months.

 - A Way to Add Flavor – We no longer need these food preservation techniques with modern refrigeration, and today we smoke foods for flavor and consistency.
 Many cold-smoked foods remain popular to this day.
 Smoked salmon (lox), bacon, and cheeses are at the top of everyone’s list.
-Practically anything can be cold smoked, from nuts to steaks.
+Most foods can be cold smoked including nuts, cheese, roasts, and steaks.
 All done to add that extra bit of smoke flavor.
 Since we don’t need to preserve foods, we can use cold smoking as a way to add smoky flavor to things we don’t want to cook.

 - What Cold Smoking Isn’t – There’s a very big word of warning.
 Cold smoking is not a cooking process.
 It does not kill bacteria.
 Cold smoking happens at temperatures perfect for the bacterial growth of nasty things like botulism, listeria, and other pathogens.
 Because of this, many food safety organizations say that cold smoking should not be done in the home on non-professional equipment by people who are not professionally trained.
 You are warned.
 And I will be warning you more as we go.